G2Jose/WatchStocks/README.md

 # WatchStocks
 A simple Apple Watch OS 2 application that keeps track of your stocks portfolio &amp; displays amounts gained or lost in a day.
 The app also includes a complication that shows this data right on the watch face.
-All data is obtained from the open source API at (https://github.com/willedflipper66/StocksAPI
+All HTTP requests are handled by the open source API at (https://github.com/willedflipper66/StocksAPI)

 ##What works

-- View a summary of your portfolio including: day's gain, total gain (%), total gain ($).
+- View a summary of your portfolio including: day's gain, total gain (%), total gain ($)
-- View gains for individual stocks and their current market prices.
+- View gains for individual stocks and their current market prices
+- All monetary amounts shown are in Canadian Dollars (CAD)

 ##To Do